-This story of minefor Mongabay was weeks in the making — and well worth the effort as it put me on the learning curve to understanding an new and important ecosystem: inland temperate rain forests of British Columbia, Canada, and how they are vanishing to over-timbering and now wood pellet production.
+This story of minefor Mongabay put me on a learning curve to understanding a new and important ecosystem: inland temperate rain forests of British Columbia, Canada, and how they are vanishing to over-timbering and now wood pellet production.
 The story turns on two spring 2020 reports that spell out clearly what’s at stake.
 Both reports were produced for a progressive government in Victoria that for the first time in memory is at least interested forest conservation — especially old-growth forests of the province’s tallest trees along its coast and inland in these unique rain forests.

 The story also carries my first video for Mongabay, in which I worked closely with our India-based video producer Manon Verchot.
 Her skill at these 5-minute YouTube videos is readily apparent.
 Here’s the video link.

 There is much at stake in this story: ancient, irreplaceable trees; wildlife on the brink of extinction; carbon storage of prodigious volume; climate mitigation that is critical both to Canada and the planet; government faced with critical decisions regarding the environment and the economy.

 This story came to me directly as a result of my coverage of the biomass-for-energy story over the past two years.
 Biofuelwatch, an environmental group, had organized a global group of NGOs to appeal to the world’s largest asset manager, BlackRock, to pull its 5 percent stake in the world’s largest energy-generating plant using wood pellets.
 Millions of tons of pellets are produced annually largely Southeastern US forests.